awsdocs/amazon-ec2-user-guide/doc_source/ec2-on-demand-instances.md

 + The [get\-service\-quota](https://docs.aws.amazon.com/cli/latest/reference/service-quotas/get-service-quota.html) AWS CLI
 + The [Service Limits page](https://console.aws.amazon.com/trustedadvisor/home?#/category/service-limits) in the AWS Trusted Advisor console

-For more information, see [Amazon EC2 Service Quotas](ec2-resource-limits.md) in the *Amazon EC2 User Guide for Linux Instances*, [Viewing a Service Quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/gs-request-quota.html) in the *Service Quotas User Guide*, and [AWS Trusted Advisor](http://aws.amazon.com/premiumsupport/technology/trusted-advisor/)\.
+For more information, see [Amazon EC2 service quotas](ec2-resource-limits.md) in the *Amazon EC2 User Guide for Linux Instances*, [Viewing a Service Quota](https://docs.aws.amazon.com/servicequotas/latest/userguide/gs-request-quota.html) in the *Service Quotas User Guide*, and [AWS Trusted Advisor](http://aws.amazon.com/premiumsupport/technology/trusted-advisor/)\.

 With Amazon CloudWatch metrics integration, you can monitor EC2 usage against limits\.
 You can also configure alarms to warn about approaching limits\.
 For more information, see [Using Amazon CloudWatch Alarms](https://docs.aws.amazon.com/servicequotas/latest/userguide/configure-cloudwatch.html) in the *Service Quotas User Guide*\.